 have an insurance company impose their standards.
 This allows her to spend more time with patients and families during the assessment phase and throughout the course of treatment rather than trying

-advocating to private insurers and Medicare/Medicaid to improve access to and reimbursement of mental health services.
+Medicare/Medicaid to improve access to and reimbursement for mental health services.
 She is happy to work with you to optimize insurance reimbursement if you do have out-of-network benefits.
 In